collective/collective.exampledevtools/docs/index.rst

 explain how to tools can be used.
 For further installation and configuration details for these tools please read the package details on pypi.python.org.

-This document and the Plone conference talk is aimed at beginning and intermediate Plone developers.
-More experienced developer are probably familiar with mentoined development tools.
+This document and the Plone conference talk aims at novice and intermediate Plone developers.
+More experienced developers will probably be familiar with the development tools mentioned.

 Setting up Plone projects
 =========================
-When developing in Plone Templer is a tool which allows you to  generate code skeletons from pre-defined templates.
+When developing in Plone, templer is a tool that allows you to generate code skeletons from pre-defined templates.
 Skeletons for Python eggs, buildouts and Plone products can be created using Templer.

 .. topic:: To pip or not to pip
-    When installing templer via the pip installer it's possible that the installation of templer and dependencies will fail.
-To circumvent this use easy_install instead, this installer correctly installs templer and dependencies
+    When installing Templer via the pip installer, it's possible that the installation of templer and its dependencies will fail.
+To circumvent this, use easy_install instead.
+This installer will install templer and its dependencies correctly.

-This snippet shows how to install templer in a virtual environment and list available skeletons:
+This snippet shows how to install templer in a virtual environment and list the available skeletons:

     .. code-block:: console